 The CFPB lawsuit

-In January 2017, the Consumer Finance Protection Bureau filed a lawsuit against Navient.
+In January 2017, the Consumer Financial Protection Bureau filed a lawsuit against Navient.
 The CFPB accused Navient of failing to act in its customers’ best interests.
 Among other things, the CFPB charged that Navient:

 - Deceived private student loan borrowers about cosigner release requirements